microsoft/Secure-Supply-Chain/README.md

-# Improving OSS Provinance
+# Improving OSS Provenance

-If you're visiting here, it's probably because you received a PR from @msftenhanceprovenance!
+If you're visiting here, it's probably because you received a PR from [@msftenhanceprovenance](https://github.com/msftenhanceprovenance)!
 This is a project at Microsoft managed by a team working in the supply chain security space.
 If you'd like to learn more about what sorts of things we're working on and why, this is the spot.

 # Project!